 Welcome at the International Buddhist Academy

 Due to the ongoing reconstruction of the IBA buildings damaged during the 2015 earthquakes, our regular teaching activities were interrupted until 2017 and we were unable to offer accommodation.
-This year, however, we are extremely pleased to announce that our onsite teaching and retreat programs will resume, beginning in August 2017 with His Holiness Ratna Vajra Rinpoche teaching the first year of The Complete Path program.
-Until then, we offer regular Dharma talks and group meditations, and you are always welcome to visit IBA during the day.
+In 2017, however, we were extremely pleased to announce that our onsite teaching and retreat programs will resume, beginning in August 2017 with His Holiness Ratna Vajra Rinpoche teaching the first year of The Complete Path program.
+We also offer regular Dharma talks and you are always welcome to visit IBA during the day.

-We also accept any donations towards the completion of the IBA rebuilding.
-For more information please visit here.
+We accept any donations towards the completion of the IBA rebuilding.
+For more information please click here.

 The following guidelines were prepared for visitors to IBA.
 We hope they will help you to prepare your journey and during your stay in Nepal.